0xSmiley/0xSmiley.github.io/_posts/2020-07-24-Injection.md

 ## Task 5 → Get The Flag!

-Ussually the name of the flag file is 'flag.txt', so let's search for it.
+Usually the name of the flag file is 'flag.txt', so let's search for it.

 ~~~
 find / -name flag.txt 2>/dev/null